edpichler/Apple-Dvorak-on-Windows/README.md

 2. For a better use, you need to execute the auxiliar software (Auxiliar Software folder) each time Windows starts.

 ##Known issues##
 1. In some cases, on the Login prompt of Windows change the layout to default.
-After you log in, Dvorak is actived automatically.
+After you log in, Dvorak layout is actived automatically.